"They've Stolen My GPL-Licensed Model!": Toward Standardized and Transparent Model Licensing: Introduction

-Take MixLoRA~\cite{li2024mixlora} as an example: it is licensed under Apache-2.0 (an OSS license) and is fine-tuned on Llama 2 model~\cite{touvron2023llama} (governed by Llama 2 Community License~\cite{meta2024llama2}, a model license) using the Cleaned Alpaca Dataset~\cite{taori2023alpaca}, which licensed under CC BY-NC-4.0 (a free-content license from Creative Commons, aka CC~\cite{creative2024list}).
-Previous OSS license analysis tools~\cite{mathur2012empirical, ombredanne2020free} that only consider package reference dependencies and focus on software licenses will fall short in such ML scenarios.
+Take MixLoRA~\cite{li2024mixlora} as an example: it is licensed under Apache-2.0 (an OSS license) and is fine-tuned on Llama 2 model~\cite{touvron2023llama} (governed by Llama 2 Community License~\cite{meta2024llama2}, a model license) using the Cleaned Alpaca Dataset~\cite{taori2023alpaca}, which is licensed under CC BY-NC-4.0 (a free-content license from Creative Commons, a.k.a CC~\cite{creative2024list}).
+Previous OSS license analysis tools~\cite{mathur2012empirical,ombredanne2020free} that only consider package reference dependencies and focus on software licenses will fall short in such ML scenarios.
 Therefore, to provide license analysis for ML projects, the key is to develop a specific ontology that describes the ML workflow and provides a corresponding interpretative solution for licenses, covering all licensing frameworks and disambiguating their mapping rules related to ML activities.
-Moreover, the lack of consensus in standard model publishing practices and the inflexibility of existing publicly available model licenses have led many developers to publish their models under OSS licenses or even free-content licenses~\cite{groeneveld2024olmo, cohereforai2024c4ai}, further complicating the design of license analysis methods.
+Moreover, the lack of consensus in standard model publishing practices and the inflexibility of existing publicly available model licenses have led many developers to publish their models under OSS licenses or even free-content licenses~\cite{groeneveld2024olmo,cohereforai2024c4ai}, further complicating the design of license analysis methods.

 In this paper, we propose a two-pronged approach to address these challenges.
-First, to resolve existing noncompliance in ML projects, we introduce \textit{MG Analyzer}, a tool that constructs ML workflows as Resource Description Framework (RDF)~\cite{pan2009resource} graphs and assesses potential license compliance issues, improper license selection, granting of rights, restrictions, and obligations within the projects.
-Second, to promote standardized model publishing in the future, we propose a new set of model-specific licenses, \textit{MG Licenses}, offering CC-style licensing options for developers to choose from.
-To present potential risks of using traditional OSS, model, and free-content licenses in model publishing scenarios, we evaluate them with the \emph{MG Analyzer} on a typical workflow.
-We also demonstrate the flexibility of \textit{MG Licenses} in encompassing nearly all licensing conditions provided by other model licenses through comprehensive comparisons.
+First, to resolve existing noncompliance in ML projects, we introduce \textit{MG Analyzer}, a tool that constructs ML workflows as Resource Description Framework (RDF)~\cite{pan2009resource} graphs and assesses potential license compliance issues, improper license selection, granting of rights, restrictions, and obligations related to ML asset reuse.
+Second, we propose \textit{MG Licenses}, a new set of model-specific licenses with CC-style licensing options, to promote standardized model publishing.
+To present potential risks of using OSS, model, and free-content licenses in model publishing scenarios, we evaluate them with the \emph{MG Analyzer} on a typical workflow.
+We also demonstrate the flexibility of \textit{MG Licenses} in encompassing nearly all licensing conditions provided by other model licenses through comparisons.
+The main contributions of our paper are: